Irish Women's Support Group

 Open to Irish women of birth and descent, this group offers the opportunity to learn new skills, offer and receive support and share feelings and experiences in a friendly environment.
 The group is run by an experienced facilitator.
 New members welcome, just drop in anytime.
 The group is supported by the Irish Emigrant Support Program.

 The Irish Women’s Group provides a space where women are made to feel at ease, while keeping up with the wider world.
-Conversations covered personal and domestic matters as well as social and political happenings and supporting each other through past and present challenges.
+Conversations cover personal and domestic matters as well as social and political happenings and supporting each other through past and present challenges.

 Women from all of our support groups attend our regular events, classes and volunteer programmes which helps to bridge communities, reduce isolation and build strong friendships.